History

 Current state

-The medieval, preserved to this day church, has the upper part of the tower rebuilt in the early modern period and an early modern porch on the south side.
+The medieval church, preserved to this day, has the upper part of the tower rebuilt in the early modern period and an early modern porch on the south side.
 It protects the Romanesque portal from around 1150, at the entrance to the nave.
 The original 14th-century windows are only in the north and south wall of the chancel.
-Inside the church, the 12th-century chancel arch separates the nave from the presbytery and there is a large Romanesque baptismal font from around 1200.
+Inside the church, the 12th-century chancel arch separates the nave from the chancel and there is a large Romanesque font from around 1200 and Gothic tomb niche in the nave.

 bibliography: